sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 ## Welcome!

-The 16th International Natural Language Generation Conference will be held in Prague September 11-15 2023.
+The 16th International Natural Language Generation Conference will be held jointly with the 24th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDial 2023).
+The events will take place in Prague, September 11-15 2023.

 More details coming soon!